rapid7/metasploit-framework/documentation/modules/auxiliary/admin/networking/ubiquiti_config.md

+## Vulnerable Application

-## General Notes
+### General Notes

 This module imports an Ubiquiti Unifi configuration file into the database.
 This is similar to `post/multi/gather/ubiquiti_unifi_backup` only access isn't required, and assumes you already have the file.

 This module is able to take a unf file, from the controller and perform the following actions:

 1. Decrypt the file
 2. Fix the zip file if a `zip` utility is on the system
 3. Extract db.gz
 4. Unzip the db file
 5. Import the db file

 Or simply pass the db file for import directly.

 ## Verification Steps